bcimbali/bc-010/README.md

 ## How to Use:

-- Open a Chrome web browser (ony Chrome supports all features of Web MIDI / Web Audio)
+- Open a Chrome web browser (only Chrome supports all features of Web MIDI / Web Audio)
-- GO to the URL for the app/synth: https://frosty-swanson-669b64.netlify.com/
+- Go to the URL for the app/synth: https://frosty-swanson-669b64.netlify.com/
 - Click on a musical key to play the synth
   - You can also use the "musical typing" feature of the computer keyboard to play notes
 - Click and drag the sliders to adjust the tone